Information for First-Year Students Not Offered Admission (March 15, 2017)

 Overview of UC Santa Cruz's Selection Process

-UC Santa Cruz received over 49,000 freshman applications for fall 2016.
-The freshman enrollment target for fall 2016 is 4,300 students.
-This enrollment target reflects an increase over fall 2015.
+UC Santa Cruz received over 52,000 freshman applications for fall 2017.
+The freshman enrollment target for fall 2017 is 3,900 students.
+This enrollment target reflects a decrease from fall 2016.

 Admission offers were made to students based on a comprehensive evaluation of their application, as set forth by the UC Board of Admissions and Relations with Schools, and our campus Academic Senate Committee on Admissions and Financial Aid (CAFA).
 Applicants were selected following an extensive review process that evaluated the applicants' academic achievement, accomplishments, and other information contained in their undergraduate application.
 Applications were reviewed for UC qualifications, completion of required college preparatory coursework (a-g pattern of courses), required test scores, and demonstrated academic and non-academic achievements.
 The following 14 faculty-approved criteria were taken into consideration, although no fixed weight or fixed points were awarded for any of the criteria.

 Criteria Used in UCSC's Comprehensive Review

 - Grade Point Average (GPA) - computed for all 'a-g' courses completed (10th and 11th grades), including additional grade points for UC-approved honors courses.

-- Test Scores - best single-sitting scores on either the ACT Plus Writing exam or the SAT exam were considered.
-For applicants who took both the ACT and the SAT exam, the higher test scores (from a single sitting) were considered.
+- Test Scores - best single-sitting scores on the ACT Plus Writing exam, the SAT exam, or the SAT with Essay exam were considered.
+For applicants who took both the ACT and the SAT exam (or the new SAT with Essay exam), the higher test scores (from a single sitting) were considered.

 - Courses Completed/In-Progress/Planned - number of, content of, and performance in academic courses beyond the minimum ‘a-g’ requirements were considered, within the context of the number of course offerings at an applicant’s high school.

 - Honors Courses - number of and performance in UC-approved honors courses, which include Advanced Placement (AP) courses, International Baccalaureate (IB) courses, UC-transferable college courses, and UC-certified courses at specific California high schools, were considered, within the context of an applicant’s honors courses offered at their high school.

 - Eligibility in the Local Context (ELC) - students from California high schools who were identified as ELC (defined by the University of California) by being in the top 9% of their high school class.